brianjbeach/chalice-unit-test/README.md

 $ pip install pytest
 ```

-I'll add a new module to my project called app_test.py with the following content.
+I'll add a new module tnamed app_test.py to my project, with the following content.

 ```
 import json